-We wish to formally appeal the decision to grant an aquaculture license to Woodstown Bay Shellfish Limited for bottom-culture mussel farming on a 23.1626 hectare site (T05-472A) in Kinsale Harbour, Co.
-Cork. for commercial mussel farm in the heart of Kinsale Harbour, a renowned natural harbour of international standing with outstanding ecological, maritime, heritage and tourist values.
+The subject matter of this appeal is the wholly inappropriate and damaging proposal to locate a commercial mussel farm in the heart of Kinsale Harbour, a renowned natural harbour of international standing with outstanding maritime, heritage, tourist and other values.

-We acknowledge the Minister's consideration of relevant legislation and submissions received, but believe that the decision made overlooks several material concerns that warrant further scrutiny.
-This appeal will clearly demonstrate why this decision is erroneous and will result in considerable irreversible damage to the entire town of Kinsale and surrounding areas, including Castlepark and the Dock Beach, in terms of both considerable ecological and economic harm.
+This appeal specifically seeks to overturn the recent ministerial decision to grant a licence to Woodstown Bay Shellfish Ltd. to operate this mussel farm.
+This appeal will clearly demonstrate (below) why this decision is erroneous and will result in considerable irreversible damage to the entire town of Kinsale and surrounding areas, including Castlepark and the Dock Beach, in terms of both considerable ecological and economic harm.

 Approval by the Minister was granted in 2025 on an assessment of the information available from an out-dated report.
 All data provided for the application made in 2018 is at this point completely obsolete.
-An up-to-date assessment of the socio-economic and environmental harm this existing proposal will cause to the community, and indeed commercial interests of our townland of Kinsale, and in particular, The Castlepark area is warranted.
-Recent discoveries around the proposed site of sea grass, a valuable and protected plant further amplifies the danger to marine life and the maritime ecology of the area.
+An up-to-date assessment of the socio-economic harm this existing proposal will cause to the community, and indeed commercial interests of our townland of Kinsale, and in particular, The Castlepark area is warranted.
+Not to mention more recent discoveries of further likely danger to marine life and the maritime ecology of the area, such as the discovery of sea grass, a valuable and protected plant, around the proposed site.
 There is little doubt that the provision of a licence will be detrimental to the quality of life of Castlepark residents, and also members of the greater Kinsale area.
 The risk to existing amenities enjoyed by residents, the Kinsale community and tourism is extreme.
-The harm to the future development of Kinsale as a community is unquantifiable both economically and environmentally.
+The harm to the future development of Kinsale as a community is unquantifiable.